5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 leanpub-end-insert
 ~~~

-Of course we don't need this when DYAPP is supposed to assemble the workspace for a productive environment; we will address this problem later.
+Of course we don’t need this when the DYAPP is supposed to assemble the workspace for a productive environment; we will address this problem later.

 We will discuss all helpers in detail, and we start with the flow control helpers.

 ### Flow control helpers

-Let's look at an example: `FailsIf` takes a Boolean right argument and returns either `0` in case the right argument is `1` or an empty vector in case the right argument is `0`:
+Let’s look at an example: `FailsIf` takes a boolean right argument and returns either `0` in case the right argument is `1` or an empty vector in case the right argument is `0`:

 ~~~
       FailsIf 1